TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-03-21-how-to-instantly-migrate-phpspec-to-phpunit.md

 <br>

-Take couple of minutes to polish the rest of code and send PR to your project <em class="fas fa-fw fa-check text-success fa-lg"></em>
+Take couple of minutes to polish the rest of code and send PR to your project ✅

 <br>